-The Company continues to adopt and comply with its fitness and propriety regime given its distribution arrangements with Rural Bank Limited (a prudentially regulated Authorised Deposit Taking Institution) and its own Australian Financial Services Licence.
-This regime ensures a robust selection process for directors generally consistent with the standards set by APRA.
-The criteria set down in the Company's Fit and Proper Policy are available on the Company's website at www.elderslimited. com.
+The Company continues to maintain and comply with a fitness and propriety regime for its Directors and Senior Executives given its distribution arrangements with Rural Bank Limited (a prudentially regulated Authorised Deposit Taking Institution) and its own Australian Financial Services Licence.
+This regime ensures a robust selection process for Directors generally consistent with the standards set by APRA.
+The criteria set down in the Company's Fit and Proper Policy are available on the Company's website at elders.com.au.

-The policy undertakes a rigorous assessment process and includes, amongst other things, background checks as to the person's criminal record and bankruptcy history.
+The policy undertakes a rigorous assessment process and includes, amongst other things, checks of the person's criminal record and bankruptcy history.
 It also requires verification of work history, reference checking with relevant professional industry bodies and qualification confirmation with issuing institutions.
-In addition, the policy requires persons to provide declarations relating to various matters such as material personal interests and external directorships held.
+In addition, the policy requires persons to provide declarations relating to various matters such as material personal interests and external Directorships held.
 The assessment is undertaken with the person's full consent and knowledge.

-This process provides the Company with assurance that existing and potential directors and persons appointed to senior executive positions within the Company are able to satisfy appropriate fitness and propriety standards that will enable them to discharge their governance responsibilities.
+This process provides the Company with assurance that existing and potential Directors and persons appointed to Senior Executive positions within the Company are able to satisfy appropriate fitness and propriety standards that will enable them to discharge their governance responsibilities.
 It also serves to protect the Company and the interests of shareholders by minimising risks associated with appointing and employing persons who may not be fit and proper.